FAQs

 Yes.
 Our surveyors provide you with a tablet screen so you can see what they see on the thermal camera as they move through each room of your home.
 This allows you to ask questions as you move through the home and understand each area in detail.
 If possible, it is best for all adult residents to be present

 Yes.
-We recommend preheating for 24hrs to ensure the fabric of the building and the air temperature is a stable 8 to 10C. warmer inside.
-Turn heating off 30mins before the surveyor arrives.
+We recommend preheating for 24hrs to ensure the fabric of the building and the air temperature is a stable 8 to 10 degrees warmer inside.
 Walls and floors can take a long time (many hours) to heat up from cold.
 If you don’t leave the heat on for long enough, the temperature difference in the fabric may be too small and we may miss important details.
 We can’t deliver a survey to our usual standards if you don’t warm the fabric as we recommend.

 Why do you need such a big temperature difference?